CHOP Mothers’ Milk Bank

-For mothers who are experiencing low milk supply, or who are unable to provide milk to their infants for other reasons, pasteurized donor human milk is available as a supplement.
+For families who are experiencing low milk supply, or who are unable to provide milk to their infants for other reasons, pasteurized donor human milk is available as a supplement.
 The Mothers’ Milk Bank at Children’s Hospital of Philadelphia (CHOP) provides pasteurized donor human milk to infants who are hospitalized at CHOP.

 The CHOP Mothers’ Milk Bank was developed in cooperation with the Human Milk Banking Association of North America (HMBANA), a professional organization that sets the standards and guidelines for nonprofit donor milk banking in North America.

 The milk bank is located within the Main Building at Children’s Hospital of Philadelphia.
 Donated milk is pasteurized and processed on-site.